-A 51-year-old member asked:
+A 42-year-old member asked:

-I have a recurrent, painful swelling at the opening of my vagina, but I don't think it is a yeast infection.
-What could this be?
+I have a recurrent, painful swelling at the opening of my vagina, but i don't think it is a yeast infection. what could this be?

 Cyst: Swelling at the opening of the vagina can be a Bartholin's gland cyst.
 When the duct becomes blocked, fluid accumulates.
 They can frequently become infected and cause an abscess with tenderness.
 Treatment usually involves opening the cyst to allow drainage and can be performed in the office with local anesthetic.
 Consult your physician for further evaluation.